scstraus/home-assistant-config/README.md

 Some things that may be interesting to you from my config which are not so common or are unique from how much I've obsessed over them are the:

-* 10 Zone [Apple Airtunes](https://www.home-assistant.io/integrations/itunes/) whole house audio deployment with playlist buttons and lists
+* 10 Zone [Apple Airtunes](https://www.home-assistant.io/integrations/itunes/) whole house audio deployment with a self built bridge to Alexa for pretty comprehensive voice control and also playlist buttons and lists in the UI.
-* The [tensorflow](https://www.tensorflow.org/) based human detection using [frigate](https://github.com/blakeblackshear/frigate) and a [Google coral USB stick](https://coral.ai/products/accelerator/) on my [hikvision cameras](https://www.hikvision.com/content/dam/hikvision/en/support/regional-materials/brazil/DS-2CD2620F-I(S)%20%20-%20customized%20for%20Cangacu%20City%20-%20Bidding%2004-2015.pdf)
+* The [tensorflow](https://www.tensorflow.org/) based human detection using [frigate](https://github.com/blakeblackshear/frigate) and a [Google coral USB stick](https://coral.ai/products/accelerator/) on my [hikvision cameras](https://www.hikvision.com/content/dam/hikvision/en/support/regional-materials/brazil/DS-2CD2620F-I(S)%20%20-%20customized%20for%20Cangacu%20City%20-%20Bidding%2004-2015.pdf), which notifies me of various types of human detections around the house
 * The 12 zone [Honeywell Evohome](https://www.home-assistant.io/integrations/evohome/) heating system which is heavily automated with a custom [python script](https://github.com/scstraus/home-assistant-config/blob/master/python_scripts/set_heat_weather_override.py) to manage temperature settings and schedules based on the weather and automations to turn down the heat when the windows are open
 * [Paradox Alarm Integration](https://community.home-assistant.io/t/paradox-alarm-mqtt-hassio-addon/38569) integrated with the human detection and many notification scenarios